luontola/tdd-mooc/data/3-challenges.md

 Prefer selecting elements based on the visible text on the button/link/label; it makes the tests easier to read.
 But don't be afraid to add extra IDs, classes and [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to simplify testing.

 Have only a few end-to-end tests.
 They are slow and flaky.
 Prefer unit tests.
 Set a hard limit for how many end-to-end tests the whole application may have (≤10 for even big apps) and stick to it.
 End-to-end tests should only check that things are wired together, not behavioral correctness.
+Overreliance on end-to-end tests can [grind development to a halt](https://building.nubank.com.br/why-we-killed-our-end-to-end-test-suite/).

 ### Visual testing